justPauw/pokemon-umbral-stasis/docs/index.md

 === "Changes"
     ![Image title](https://i.ibb.co/995Y0YV/allstuff.png){ align=right }
-    ### Typings
-    Several Pokémon has had their typings changed, or added a secondary one.
-As a few examples, Flygon is now a Bug/Dragon Pokémon, Golduck is a Water/Psychic and Altaria is a Dragon/Fairy.

-    Most Pokémon that has had type changes is to either improve them, or change them into a typing I feel they should have had in the first place, as with Flygon.
-Every Starter Pokémon has now a dual typing, like Blastoise becoming a Water/Steel.
-Most of the secondary typings dont appear until the final evolution.

     ### Stat Spread
     There has been some stat changes to certain Pokémon.
 A good example is Aggron, becoming Yamoh's Psudo-Legendary Pokémon with a BST of 600.
 There is also Pokémon that has had minor boost like Lopunny and some with complete changes like Dusknoir.
 Being overshadowed by its pre-evolution with eviolite, Dusknoir usually serves no purpose.
 So now, when Dusclops evolves into Dusknoir, it sacrifices its normal defenses for offenses, giving it a new playstyle.